input-output-hk/partner-chains-smart-contracts/docs/SIPs/01-UpdateStrategy.md

 We will also require that `Version`s are *contiguous and start at 0*.
 Since `Version` integers are arbitrary and may be chosen in any particular way, this requirement isn't too onerous to assume.
-The only implication is that when updating the governance mechanism needs to be sure that this requirement is satisfied.
+The only implication is that when updating, the governance mechanism needs to be sure that this requirement is satisfied.

 Then, we may replace `VersionMap` with
 ```